-- > coordinates the calculation of technical provisions and oversees the calculation of the case-by-case claims provisions, comprising the following tasks: - apply methodologies and procedures to assess the sufficiency of technical provisions and to ensure that their calculation is consistent with the Solvency II requirements - assess the uncertainty associated with the estimates made in the calculation of technical provisions - ensure that any limitations of data used to calculate technical provisions are properly dealt with - ensure that the most appropriate approximations for the purposes of calculating the best estimate are used for the case-by-case claims provisions - ensure that homogeneous risk groups of (re)insurance obligations are identified for an appropriate assessment of the underlying risks - consider relevant information provided by financial markets and generally available data on underwriting risks and ensure that it is integrated into the assessment of technical provisions; - compare and justify any material differences in the calculation of technical provisions from year to year - ensures the appropriateness of the methodologies, underlying models and assumptions, used in the calculation of technical provisions, for the specific lines of business and for the way the business is managed, having regard to the available data - assesses the sufficiency and quality of the data used in the calculation of technical provisions and whether the information technology systems used sufficiently support the actuarial and statistical procedures - > documents and maintains the technical provisions valuation methodology - > compares regularly best estimates against experience.
+- > coordinates the calculation of technical provisions and oversees the calculation of the case-by-case claims provisions, comprising the following tasks: - apply methodologies and procedures to assess the sufficiency of technical provisions and to ensure that their calculation is consistent with the Solvency II requirements - assess the uncertainty associated with the estimates made in the calculation of technical provisions - ensure that any limitations of data used to calculate technical provisions are properly dealt with - ensure that the most appropriate approximations for the purposes of calculating the best estimate are used for the case-by-case claims provisions - ensure that homogeneous risk groups of (re)insurance obligations are identified for an appropriate assessment of the underlying risks - consider relevant information provided by financial markets and generally available data on underwriting risks and ensure that it is integrated into the assessment of technical provisions; - compare and justify any material differences in the calculation of technical provisions from year to year - > ensures the appropriateness of the methodologies, underlying models and assumptions, used in the calculation of technical provisions, for the specific lines of business and for the way the business is managed, having regard to the available data - > assesses the sufficiency and quality of the data used in the calculation of technical provisions and whether the information technology systems used sufficiently support the actuarial and statistical procedures - > documents and maintains the technical provisions valuation methodology - > compares regularly best estimates against experience.
 When comparing best estimates against experience, the actuarial function reviews the quality of past best estimates and uses the insights gained from this assessment to improve the quality of current calculations.
 The comparison of best estimates against experience includes comparisons between observed values and the estimates underlying the calculation of the best estimate, in order to draw conclusions on the appropriateness, accuracy and completeness of the data and assumptions used as well as on the methodologies applied in their calculation - > expresses an opinion on the overall underwriting policy - > expresses an opinion on the adequacy of reinsurance arrangements - > supports the Risk Management function in the effective implementation of the risk management system, in particular with respect to the ORSA.

-The Company has outsourced the Actuarial function to Mr Vincent Tellier, independent actuary.
-Duly mandated, he reports directly to the Board of Directors and the General Manager of the Company remains hierarchically responsible.
+The Company has outsourced the Actuarial function in the framework of a Service Level Agreement with parent company Credendo ECA.
+The Actuarial function is held by a team member of the Risk Management department of Credendo ECA, based on his knowledge, experience and integrity.
+Duly mandated, the Actuarial function reports directly to the Board of Directors and the General Manager of the Company remains hierarchically responsible.
 Furthermore, the 4-eyes principle is applied between the Actuarial function and the Risk Management function.
 Their close collaboration insures coordination, adequate exchange of information and harmonization of their respective activities in the risk management system.